Sign In / Sign Out

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 According to external forecasters of employment growth (U.S. Department of Labor and the U.S. News & World Report), job opportunities for graduates of the politics and the economy degree program are expected to grow as fast or faster than the average growth of the labor force.
 They note that the demand for graduates grounded in economics and political science is driven by the growing complexity of the global economy, the increased implementation of financial regulations in wealthier nations, and the growing competitiveness of the business environment.
-In terms of specific sectors, our undergraduates will be well-prepared for entry positions in government at all levels (local, state and federal), business, economic and political consulting, and law.
-They also will be prepared to pursue advanced degrees in law, business, economics or political science.
+In terms of specific sectors, undergraduates are well-prepared for entry positions in government at all levels (local, state and federal), business, economic and political consulting, and law.
+They are also prepared to pursue advanced degrees in law, business, economics or political science.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: